miho/NativeJDK9AppTemplate/README.md

 # NativeJDK9AppTemplate
-Demo project that shows how to create native Java applications with small runtime images (App.exe + Runtime etc.)
+Demo project that shows how to create native Java applications with small runtime images (App.exe + Runtime etc.).

+Javapackager does not optimize for minimal size.
+JLink does not create native launchers (only launch scripts).
+Combining both results in optimal runtime images.

 ## How to create the App Bundle